LibCrowds/libcrowds-viewer/README.md

 previous selection task) allowing for transcription of specific details found in the image.

-Note that the `form` property is required when in `transcribe` mode.
-Also, as the tags are created from the model keys the `tag` property is ignored.
+Note that the `form` task property is required when in `transcribe` mode.
+The `tag` and `classification` task properties are ignored and are instead taken from `form.model` and `form.classification`, respectively.

 #### Example task